 Calling Sam Smith’s music video ‘pornographic’ is a toxic double standard

-Sam Smith’s latest music video has drawn controversy for the kind of in-your-face sex- and body-positive sensibilty that’s become commonplace in modern music.
+Sam Smith’s latest music video has drawn controversy for the kind of in-your-face, sex- and body-positive sensibility that’s become commonplace in modern music.
 The criticism surrounding the pop singer’s effort reeks of homophobia, writes Louis Chilton

 We watch Sam Smith arrive at an old castle.
 Within seconds, they’re inside, surrounded by provocatively dressed dancers undulating suggestively.
 Smith stands at the centre, tassels on their nipples.
 Streams of water bounce off their face.
 In a nearby room, leather-clad BDSMers thrust amorously atop beds.
 I suppose it’s no wonder Smith’s latest music video, for the disco-inflected track “I’m Not Here to Make Friends”, has got people up in arms.
 It’s a raunchy, unabashed display of sexuality.
 Some have branded it “pornography” – but they’re wrong.
 It’s an accusation that reeks of homophobia.